2018 was an eventful year at the Center. Read all about what we accomplished and the people we served in this Annual Report.

 Cross Culture Market

-Helped to support 21 ministry and humanitarian organization partners and the artisans they work with through the sale of handmade crafts in our Ravena shop in Faith Plaza, at fairs and festivals, and online.
+Supported 21 ministry and humanitarian organization partners and the artists they work with through the purchase of $20,000 of Fair Trade merchandise.

 Events & Special Projects

-HLFC hosted its fifth Harvest Fest in conjunction with Abounding Love Christian Fellowship in October, which drew several hundred people with free activities.
+HFLC hosted its sixth Harvest Fest in conjunction with Abounding Love Christian Fellowship in October, which drew several hundred people with free activities.

-We welcomed 15 students and several senior citizens from Stars Intergen Corp. for a community service day in November.
+We welcomed students and several senior citizens from STARS Intergen Corp. for community service days in March and November.
 Every program was bustling with volunteer activity.

 Albany Teen Challenge provided us with help two days a week.
 We depend on their student’s strong backs and energy to help us with labor intensive projects.

-Living Resources, ARC and the Special Education Department from the school sent student and adult volunteers to assist us each week.
-New in 2017, the Wildwood Program began sending us a team each week; they work in Gracefully Chic Boutique and Peace of Home.
+Living Resources and the Special Education Department at RCS sent student and adult volunteers to assist us each week.

 The Albany County Community Justice Outreach Center consistently sent us defendants for community service hours.

-Nearly 50 volunteers worked in various capacities in all programs and events, which helped us achieve success last year.
+More than 50 volunteers worked in various capacities in all programs and events helped us achieve success last year.

 HFLC generates the bulk of its operating income from individual donations.
 However, the charity was grateful to receive grant money from The Bank of Greene County and Stewart’s.
-We also received donations from Gould Erectors, Port of Coeymans, P&M Brick, Trader Joes and many other local businesses.
+We also received donations from Gould Erectors, Port of Coeymans, P&M Brick, Trader Joes, LargeHolicim and many other local businesses.

 Hope Full Life Center is proud to lend a helping hand to improve life for our neighbors.
 In addition to giving access to low-cost food, clothing, furniture, housewares and decor to low-income families in the RCS community, we supply a benefit far less tangible - dignity.